 A drug addict and alcoholic, Hall enlisted the help of his fellow addict and girlfriend, Bonnie Emily Brown Heady.
 Heady went to the Catholic school in Kansas City where Bobby was a student, Notre Dame de Sion, and met him outside after school.
 She told him and school administrators that she was his aunt and that his mother had suffered a heart attack.
 She was going to take him to his mother in the hospital.
 Bobby reportedly took her hand trustingly, and they walked off together.
 From there, Hall and Heady drove the boy out of Missouri to Johnson County, Kansas.
 There in a field, they attempted to strangle him.
 The rope was too short, so they ended up bludgeoning him into unconsciousness, and shooting him in the head.
 They then called his father and demand a $600,000 ransom ($5.1 million today).
-Greenlease, Sr. paid up, the largest sum paid for a kidnapping in history to that point.
+Greenlease, Sr. paid up, the largest sum paid for a kidnapping in history to that time.
 He then learned that his son was already dead.
 The pair of kidnappers were later apprehended, after they got cocky about spending their millions.
 Only half of the money was ever recovered, with many people speculating that local cops gave the money to the mob.
 Hall and Heady were executed via gas chamber on December 18, 1953.

 The Piper Family